Skip to main content

 // npm i @cloudbase/js-sdk

 // Import the SDK.
-Here we import the full clousebase-js-sdk, and modular imports are also supported.
+Here we import the full clousebase-js-sdk, and it also supports importing by modules.

 import cloudbase from "@cloudbase/js-sdk";